 The symptoms of metastatic breast cancer depend on which organs the cancer has spread to, and they can vary greatly.
 Doctors may use additional scans, tests, and exams to diagnose a person with metastatic breast cancer.

-Doctors categorize metastasis using the M value of the TNM system,
+Healthcare professionals categorize metastasis using the M value of the TNM system,

 Hormone receptor status

 When staging breast cancers, doctors test the tumor cells for the presence of hormone receptors.
-The receptors are proteins that respond to the hormones estrogen and progesterone by telling the cancer cells to grow.
+The receptors are proteins that respond to the hormones estrogen and progesterone by instructing the cancer cells to grow.

 Doctors describe breast cancer that has receptors for estrogen as being estrogen receptor-positive, or ER-positive.
 They refer to breast cancer that has receptors for progesterone as progesterone receptor-positive, or PR-positive.